apache/shardingsphere/docs/document/content/features/orchestration/encrypt.en.md

 ## Preface

-Apache ShardingSphere is an ecosystem of open source distributed database middleware solutions.
-It consists of ShardingSphere-JDBC, ShardingSphere-Proxy, and ShardingSphere-Sidecar (in planning) which are independent of each other, but can be used in mixed deployment.
-All of these can provide standardized data sharding, distributed transactions, and distributed governance functions, and can be applied to various situation such as Java homogeneous, heterogeneous languages, containers, cloud native, and so on.

 The data encryption module belongs to the sub-function module under the core function of ShardingSphere distributed governance.
 It parses the SQL input by the user and rewrites the SQL according to the encryption configuration provided by the user, thereby encrypting the original data and storing the original data and store the original data (optional) and cipher data to database at the same time.
 When the user queries the data, it takes the cipher data from the database and decrypts it, and finally returns the decrypted original data to the user.
 Apache ShardingSphere distributed database middleware automates and transparentizes the process of data encryption, so that users do not need to pay attention to the details of data decryption and use decrypted data like ordinary data.
 In addition, ShardingSphere can provide a relatively complete set of solutions for the encryption of online services or the encryption function of new services.

 ## Demand Analysis